Welcome to UC Davis!

 - Instructions on how to upload proof of your COVID-19 vaccine through the Health-e-Messaging system can be found here.

 Influenza Vaccination Information

 Influenza vaccination is a seasonal mandate announced by the university.
-Please check Campus Ready for updates as they develop for the 2022-2023 academic year.
+Please check Campus Ready for the latest updates about the flu vaccine requirements for the 2022-23 academic year.

 - Is the flu vaccine an Entrance Requirement?

 - No. At this time, the flu vaccine is not required to meet your Entrance Requirements, and it will not prevent your IZ hold from being cleared.